Surge Protection Device vs. Surge Protector

 When an SPD is essential

-surge protection device installed at complex distribution board
+surge protection device installed at distribution board

 Figure 5 – surge protection device installed at complex distribution board